1. What is virtual appreciation?

 8.1 Celebrate birthdays and work anniversaries

-Work anniversaries and birthdays are landmark days in an employee’s life, and is cause for celebration.
+Work anniversaries and birthdays are special days in an employee’s life, and are cause for celebration.
 Simple mails that you can automate and send out and group chat announcements are measures that show you remember.
 You can even give virtual employees the option to take the day off or work shorter, flex hours.

 8.2 Send a care package

 A curated or custom-built care package is an excellent way to recognize your staff for hard work after completing a big project, celebrating a milestone, hitting a sales incentive, or for simply working hard.
 The team at Caroo puts together care packages with all sorts of themes and include healthy snacks, corporate gifts, branded swag, and sweet treats.
 This kind of gift is also easy to order, send, and ship straight to remote employees who will find this token of recognition on their doorstep.

 Check out some of these care package ideas to get some inspiration.